« `html

 Significant weight fluctuations, in either direction, alter the distribution of fat masses and can reveal or worsen a pre-existing bag.
 Finally, genetic predisposition plays a considerable role: some families exhibit this characteristic earlier and more prominently.

-Malar bag surgery allows for permanent correction of these fatty accumulations through an approach tailored to each patient.
+Eyelid & oculoplastic surgery allows for permanent correction of these fatty accumulations through an approach tailored to each patient.
 Removal of malar bags is generally performed through an incision hidden in the conjunctiva or inside the lower eyelid, thus avoiding any visible scarring.

-Depending on the volume to be treated and skin quality, the surgeon may propose liposuction or direct excision of the adipose tissue.
+Depending on the volume to be treated and skin quality, the oculoplastic surgeon may propose liposuction or direct excision of the adipose tissue.
 This procedure, most often performed under local anesthesia with sedation, lasts between 45 minutes and one hour thirty.
 Post-operative recovery is generally straightforward: slight swelling and some bruising persist for 5 to 10 days.
 Return to daily activities usually occurs after 48 hours of rest, while the final result can be appreciated after two to three months, once the tissues have fully healed.

 Surgical Treatments for Malar Bags